-Fayette County's unemployment rate has shown a rise in the past ten or so years.
-This is most probably due to the recent recession.
-However, Fayette County's unemployment rate has been lower than surrounding Counties and the State and has been slightly lower or in line with the Nation (TABLE E-6).
+Fayette County's unemployment rate has shown a decrease in the past ten years.
+However, Fayette County's unemployment rate has been for the most part lower than surrounding Counties, the State and the Nation (TABLE E-6).

-Commuting patterns have changed for workers 16 years and over since 2000 when 37.5 percent worked within Fayette County and 62.5 percent worked outside Fayette County.
-In 2014 the percent working within Fayette County rose to 45.4 and the percent working outside the County fell to 52.8 with 1.8 percent working outside of the state.
+Commuting patterns have changed for workers 16 years and over since 2010 when 43.9 percent worked within Fayette County and 54.1 percent worked outside Fayette County.
+In 2019 the percent working within Fayette County rose to 49.9 and the percent working outside the County fell to 47.9 with 2.1 percent working outside of the state.

-GOALS AND OBJECTIVES
+POLICIES AND OBJECTIVES

-The goal of an economic development program is an improved and diversified economy which balances and increases the tax revenues, and provides jobs which match the skills of Fayette County citizens.
+The objective of an economic development program is an improved and diversified economy which balances and increases the tax revenues, and provides jobs which match the skills of Fayette County citizens.
 The elements necessary to support economic development are well known: sufficient and suitable land, appropriate and adequate infrastructure, and an available and well-educated workforce.